wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step3.md

 # Flask Login Redirect
 </pre>
+We also added markers for additional more endpoints, which have very *spoilery* names.
+More on these later.

 This setups up some basic flask configuration and creates an API endpoint, located at the root of our hostaddress ("/").